alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 ]
 ```

-We’re not here to play with toy datasets—let’s work with real-world data.
+We’re not here to play with toy datasets - let’s work with real-world data.
 I found [MovieLens 32M](https://grouplens.org/datasets/movielens/32m/), a dataset containing 32 million ratings and 2 million tag applications across 87,585 movies from 200,948 users.
 It comes as a compressed `.zip` file, so the following snippet will download and extract everything for us.

 ```python
 import zipfile